 Middlegate’s Roots in the Wild West

-Originally named by James Simpson in the 1800s, this tiny little town saloon and Highway 50 rest stop was named after the gate-like mountains surrounding the stop.
-With the east being Eastgate, the west being Westgate, of course, the rural Nevada town must logically be called Middlegate, and so it was.
+Originally named by James Simpson in the 1800s, this personality-packed Sagebrush Saloon and Highway 50 rest stop was named after the gate-like mountains surrounding the stop.
+With the east being Eastgate (and now home of the Shoe Tree Weird Nevada landmark), the west being Westgate, of course, the rural Nevada community sitting smack-dab in between them must logically be called Middlegate, and so it was.

-The building was originally commissioned by the Overland Stage & Freight Company to be used as an active station on the Pony Express.
-Middlegate Station was used by the Pony Express to change horses along their route.
-While the Pony Express operation was shortlived, Middlegate Station continued to operate as a stage and freight station until the early 1900s.
-Before long, the Lincoln Highway—the first paved highway across America—popped up in front of the Station.
+The building was originally commissioned by the Overland Stage & Freight Company to be used as an active station along the Pony Express route, used by riders to change horses along their breakneck journeys.
+While the Pony Express operation was short-lived, Middlegate Station continued to operate as a stage and freight station until the early 1900s, when the Lincoln Highway—the first paved transcontinental highway across America—popped up in front of the Station.
 Soon after, the then-unused station building was purchased in a BLM auction and restored as a bar, café, and motel, making it a popular and convenient stop for travelers along the way.
-Today, the must-try roadhouse still serves as the only gas station for a nearly 50-mile stretch in either direction along the Lincoln Highway—just make sure you know how to use an actual gas pump.
+Today, Middlegate Station still serves as the only gas station for a nearly 50-mile stretch in either direction along the Lincoln Highway—and wait ‘til you get a load of the old-fashioned but still-functional pumps.

 Middlegate Monster Burger

-Rerouting of old U.S. Route 50 in 1960 took a lot of traffic away from the stop, but travelers along the notorious Loneliest Road in America frequent the fascinating stop today and try their hand at the Middlegate Monster burger!
-This triple-decker beast comes with 1 and 1/3 pounds of Angus beef on a sourdough bun, complete with lettuce, tomatoes, red onions, pickles, cheese, peppers and olives, and comes with a gargantuan heap of fries!
-A genuine challenge, this is most certainly a Nevada Bucket-List item!
-Successful challengers will walk away with a free t-shirt, but even those who are defeated will likely depart with quite the memory.
+The most legendary burger challenge in the Silver State, this triple-decker beast comes with 1 ⅓ pounds of Angus beef on a sourdough bun, piled high with lettuce, tomatoes, red onions, pickles, cheese, peppers, and olives, and a gargantuan heap of fries!
+Successful challengers will walk away with a free t-shirt, but even those who end up on the Monster Hall of Shame are sure to depart with an only-in-Nevada memory.